-Since 2015 we are offering a 3D printing with our two Ultimaker 2s and a Formlabs Form 2.
+Since 2015 we are offering a 3D printing with our Ultimaker 2s, a Prusa MK3S+ and a Formlabs Form 2.

 We offer our 3D printing services to students, staff, and external customers.

-- We will send you an email once your item has been printed.
+- We will send you an email as soon as your object has been printed.

-- Pick it up and pay with cash at the script sales office.
+- Pick up and pay cash at the lecture note sale.